International Workshop on

 Singapore, February 26-27, 2026

 This workshop unites academics, professionals, and actuarial / risk experts to explore advances in risk analysis and management, with a focus on emergent risks such as cyber and climate.
 Over two days, participants will engage with innovative methods and tools, either emerging or already developed for risk applications, and share insights across research and practice.
-PhD students, early-career researchers and actuaries are warmly encouraged to contribute.

 Venue: ESSEC Business School, Asia-Pacific, 5 Nepal Park, Singapore 139408